arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 -   Portenta H7 board (<https://store.arduino.cc/portenta-h7>)
 -   USB C cable (either USB A to USB C or USB C to USB C)
 -   Arduino IDE 1.8.13+  or Arduino Pro IDE 0.0.4+
--   **nRFconnect** or equivalent tool downloaded on your mobile device
+-   [nRFconnect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) or equivalent tool downloaded on your mobile device
     -   [nrfconnect for iOS](https://itunes.apple.com/us/app/nrf-connect/id1054362403?ls=1&mt=8) or [nrfconnect for android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)

 # Portenta and Low Energy Bluetooth (BLE)
-The wifi/bluetooth module on board the H7 handles bluetooth
+The wifi/bluetooth module on board the H7 offers a low energy bluetooth module that gives the board the flexibility to be connected to devices with strict power consumptions.
 Compared to Classic Bluetooth, Low Energy Bluetooth is intended to provide considerably reduced power consumption and cost while maintaining a similar communication range.
-Mobile operating systems including iOS, Android, Windows Phone and BlackBerry, as well as macOS, Linux, Windows 8 and Windows 10, natively support Bluetooth Low Energy.
-From [Wiki](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy).
+This helps in rapid integration to final solution.

 https://www.bluetooth.com/specifications/gatt/characteristics/)